Health Net Community Doula Program

 - Screening for Perinatal Mood and Anxiety Disorders

-Why is this program only for African-Americans?
+Why is this program only for African-American/Black Women?
 Don’t other races deserve support as well?

-Premature Births and Infant Mortality are Higher for African-American Infants.
+Premature Births and Infant Mortality are Higher for African-American/Black Infants.

-- Rates of African-American premature birth and infant mortality (death of a baby within the first year of life) are 2-1/2 times higher than for Caucasian infants.
-African-American infants are 2-1/2 times more likely to be born low birth weight than Caucasian infants.
+- Rates of African-American/Black premature birth and infant mortality (death of a baby within the first year of life) are 2-1/2 times higher than for Caucasian infants.
+African-American/Black infants are 2-1/2 times more likely to be born low birth weight than Caucasian infants.

-- Almost 13% of African American babies in Los Angeles County were born preterm compared to 7.4% of Asian/Pacific Islander babies which has the lowest rate of preterm births in 2013.
+- Almost 13% of African-American/Black babies in Los Angeles County were born preterm compared to 7.4% of Asian/Pacific Islander babies which has the lowest rate of preterm births in 2013.

 - Service Planning Areas 1 and 6 in Los Angeles County have the highest rate of preterm births both at 11.0% compared to 9.1% of countywide.

-- When comparing the four major races/ethnicities, African American babies in 2013 have the highest rate of low birth weight births at 12.1% compared to 6.5% of Hispanic and White babies.
+- When comparing the four major races/ethnicities, African-American/Black babies in 2013 have the highest rate of low birth weight births at 12.1% compared to 6.5% of Hispanic and White babies.

 Cesarean Rates are Highest Among African-American Women.